 the rain with its flea collar on).

-to give the dog a bath with a good flea shampoo or use an
+may need to give the dog a bath with a good flea shampoo

-anti-flea rinse when you bathe.
-The chemicals used in these
+or use an anti-flea rinse when you bathe.
+The chemicals

-shampoos are harsh so use them only when necessary and follow
+used in these shampoos are harsh so use them only when necessary

-instructions carefully.
-Mycodex is probably the most used
+and follow instructions carefully.
+Mycodex is probably the

-flea control shampoo.
-There are various types of dips, such
+most used flea control shampoo.
+There are various types

-as Adams i4 Day Flea Dip, and sprays, such as Escort Flea
+of dips, such as Adams i4 Day Flea Dip, and sprays, such

-& Tick Spray and Mycodex Aqua-Spray.
-Since these really
+as Escort Flea & Tick Spray and Mycodex Aqua-Spray.

-used for Pitbulls ranges from straw or wood shavings (for
+material used for Pitbulls ranges from straw or wood shavings